JustAnyones/Plugin-creator-website/docs/docs/guides/compositions.md

 **Done!**

-Let's insert these objects into the composition array above and we get :json
+Let's insert these objects into the composition array above and we get:
 ```json
 [{
   "id": "$compositionexample00",